What is Implied Warranty?

 Section – 14 Implied Undertaking of Title

-There is always an implied condition for the title as per the contract of sale; unless there is implied conditions like below:
+There is always an implied condition for the title as per the contract of sale; unless there are implied conditions like the below:

-- That the goods should be free from any charge in favor of any party other than the buyer before or at the time when the contract is made.
+• That the goods should be free from any charge in favor of any party other than the buyer before or when the contract is made.

 Section – 16 Implied Conditions on Quality or Fitness

-There is no implied warranty for quality or fitness of goods supplied under a contract of sale, except the following
+There is no implied warranty for the quality or fitness of goods supplied under a contract of sale, except the following.

-- When a seller produces goods as per the instructions of the buyer and if he fulfills the buyer expectation or if the seller has his patent or trademark
+• When a seller produces goods as per the instructions of the buyer and if he fulfills the buyer's expectation or if the seller has his patent or trademark.

-- Where goods are bought by description; if the buyer has examined the goods on his own and accepted it, then It doesn’t apply after such examination.
+• Where goods are bought by description, if the buyer has examined the goods on his own and accepted them, it doesn’t apply after such examination.

-- Whether a contract has an express warranty or not, it does nullify this warranty.
+• Whether a contract has an express warranty nullifies this warranty.

 Implied Warranty vs. Express Warranty

-- An express warranty deals with the quality of the product while implied warranty deals with whether the product serves its purpose
+• An express warranty deals with the quality of the product, while an implied warranty deals with whether the product serves its purpose.

-- An implied warranty may be implied mostly, but an express warranty will be mainly in a contract and may take many forms like verbal or written.
+• An implied warranty may be implied mostly, but an express warranty will be mainly in a contract and may take many forms, verbal or written.

 Benefits

-The main benefits are that it says the goods sold should serve its purpose; whether there is any contract between the buyer or seller, the buyer can claim the seller if the good doesn’t work or serve its purpose for which it has been bought.
+The main benefits are that it says the goods sold should serve their purpose; whether there is any contract between the buyer or seller, the buyer can claim the seller if the goods don't work or serve the purpose for being bought.

 Limitations

-- Generally, it is considered as a limitation as the seller can sometimes deny the buyer to retake the good or give replacement.
+• Generally, it is considered a limitation as the seller can sometimes deny the buyer to retake the goods or give a replacement.

-- If the buyer checks the product before buying, then this warranty doesn’t apply here.
+• If the buyer checks the product before buying, this warranty doesn’t apply here.

 Conclusion

-Though every contract or purchase has an implied warranty attached to it, sometimes it cannot be proved.
+Though every contract or purchase has an implied warranty, it can sometimes not be proved.
 Hence it is applicable only up to a specific limit and period.